Checkpoint Docs

 Middleware setup guide →

-Both methods share the same policy configuration — switch from detect to enforce by changing a single setting.
+Both methods share the same policy configuration — switch from observe to enforce by changing a single setting.

 Govern — Authorize Verified AI Agents